Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Original description of the card by the author – Arthur Edward Waite: Maidens in a garden-ground with cups uplifted, as if pledging one another.

-KNIGHT OF WANDS INTERPRETATION
+ACE OF PENTACLES INTERPRETATION

 This is it for today, traveler.